bjoern-hempel/js-reinforcement-learning-framework/README.md

 <img src="/images/Basic.png" width="512" alt="super basic example">

 If we look at this example in the short term, it is a good idea to go through a1 (discountRate = 0): Because we always get a reward of 2 and we don't want to receive any punishment of -5.
-In the long run, it's better to go through a0 (discountRate = 0.9).
+In the long run, it's better to go through a0 (discountRate = 0.9), because in future we will receive a reward of 10 in addition to the punishment of -5.
 Let's calculate that:

 ##### 2.2.2.1 Code